misabachadchan/python_challenge/variables_datatypes/README.md

 17. Store length and width of a rectangle and calculate perimeter & area.
 18. Take radius input and print both area and circumference of a circle.

-## Above are the solutions of all practice problems
+## Above are the solutions for all the practice problems